BrightcoveOS/Roku-Sample-App/README.md

 Parts of the README were taken from https://github.com/plexinc/roku-client-public

 SimpleJSON is thanks to "TheEndless" in the Roku forums.

+And most importantly, all of the [contributors you can see in github](https://github.com/BrightcoveOS/Roku-Sample-App/graphs/contributors).
+Thank you!

 ## License ##
 Copyright (c) 2015 Brightcove Inc.